blakegarretson/essentials/main.md

 ## All-Purpose Text Editors

 - [Notepad++](https://notepad-plus-plus.org/) is easy to recommend for general text editing and quick file edits on Windows simply because it is blazing fast and the interface stays out of your way.
 This is my default application for text files, and over the years I’ve written many thousands of lines of code in Notepad++.
 Having said that, the antiquated syntax coloring system and somewhat clunky customization limits how well it scales to many tasks.
-But it is still a fast editor and it shines when opening a 1 GB log file... as long as it doesn’t need to be syntax colored as well. **(Windows)**
+But it is still a fast editor and it shines when opening a 1 GB log file… as long as it doesn’t need to be syntax colored as well. **(Windows)**

 - [CotEditor](https://coteditor.com/) is my favorite text editor on a Mac for quick and easy text editing.
 It isn’t as well known as other editors, but it is fast.
 It isn’t trying to be an IDE, so don’t expect too much, but the amount of customization and the total feature set is fantastic.
 It has an inspired and flexible scripting interface which lets you write plugins in Python, bash, Applescript, and several other languages.
 And did I mention it was fast??
 This is a great choice for your default text file handler. **(Mac)**

   - If CotEditor is too barebones for you, the next step up without going to an IDE is [TextMate](https://macromates.com/) .
 It opens slower than CotEditor, but it has some robust functionality including an impressive array of text manipulation tools and extensive language support with syntax highlighting, while still staying fairly lightweight. **(Mac)**

 - [Neovim](https://neovim.io/): vi was a legendary, powerful keyboard-based text editor with a steep learning curve, Vim is its most successful clone (itself being a derivative of Stevie), and Neovim aims at pushing Vim into the 21st century with a clean code base and features like Lua extensibility and asynchronous plugins which allow for things like async linters.
 Some people think it’s silly to use a vi clone more than four decades after it was introduced, but there are some tasks that are orders of magnitude faster in a vi clone than modern mouse-oriented text editors.

   - If a console-based text editor is what you need and you don’t love the vi modal editing and key bindings, you should really check out [micro](https://micro-editor.github.io/).
 Micro works from a console, but it has modern capabilities like mouse support, multiple cursors, Lua plugins, tabs, tmux-like splits, and syntax color schemes.
 Best of all, the normal Windows key bindings like CTRL-C, CTRL-V, CTRL-S, and CTRL-Z work as expected.

 ### Honorable Mentions

-- Sublime Text is a fast, clean, good looking editor, and it gets points for popularizing (if not actually inventing) the command palette and document map (and maybe even multiple cursors?), but I want to like it more than I actually do.
+- [Sublime Text](https://www.sublimetext.com/) is a fast, clean, good looking editor, and it gets points for popularizing (if not actually inventing) the command palette and document map (and maybe even multiple cursors?), but I want to like it more than I actually do.
 Maybe I’m just too old to learn new key bindings?
 You should check it out though.
 Sublime is truly excellent software.
 The real reason it’s just an honorable mention is it technically doesn’t meet my criteria for this website as “free”.
 You can evaluate Sublime Text for free with no feature limitations or time limits, but you should pay if you continue to use it.

 - [Geany](https://www.geany.org/) is a jack-of-all-trades that is good at everything, but not best-in-class in anything.
 It is a versatile cross-platform programmer’s text editor that you can configure to be anything from a simple Notepad.exe replacement to an ultra-lightweight IDE.
 It’s just hard to recommend because while it’s good for quick edits and opening text files, Notepad++ or TextMate are even faster for those quick tasks.
 And while Geany is really nice for light coding, VS Code is even better.
 Geany is rarely the best tool for the job, but it might be the right choice for a computer that just needs an all-purpose, do-it-all editor.
 If you do try it, there are lots of great features hidden in the official plugin package, so be sure to grab it as well.

 ## Programming Editor/IDE

-- Visual Studio Code: VS Code is a legitimately great editor for just about any language.
+- [Visual Studio Code](https://code.visualstudio.com/): VS Code is a legitimately great editor for just about any language.
 From linter to debugging, everything you need can be integrated into a seamless workflow.
 Check out the extensions to add nearly any functionality you could want, turning VS Code into a legitimate IDE.
 A huge bonus is the excellent Jupyter Notebook support.
 For many use cases, there’s no reason to run a standalone Jupyter server anymore.
 (Note: Don’t confuse VS Code with [Visual Studio](https://visualstudio.microsoft.com/vs/) which is a full-blown IDE with more advanced features that I don’t find necessary for the hobbyist.)

   - Two things worth mentioning: First, you can run VS Code directly in a web browser [here](https://vscode.dev/).
 The experience is pretty incredible all things considered.
 Second, VS Code is very actively developed, so if you want the latest and greatest, you may want to run VS Code Insiders.
 On paper it is a beta version of VS Code where the new features are tested out, except I have found Insiders to be stable enough for production work.
 I honestly haven’t noticed a difference in reliability.

   - [Zed](https://zed.dev/) is another code editor that I’m keeping my eye on.
 It is a newer offering, but it’s already doing some cool things, and it seems to be faster than VS Code for those quick code edits.
 It still has a way to go to be competitive with VS Code, but I like where it’s going.

 ## Prose Text Editor

 - [WriteMonkey](http://writemonkey.com/): For writing prose, it’s hard to beat this distraction-free text editor.
 It has Markdown support and other handy features that push it to the front of the pack for its genre.
 Version 2 is Windows-only. **(Windows)**

   - Check out version 3 for the newest cross-platform codebase that adds support for Linux and Mac, HOWEVER, the Mac version isn’t working for me as of 2024.

   - [FocusWriter](https://gottcode.org/focuswriter/): If the command palette interface of WriteMonkey 3 is a deal-breaker for you, a good runner-up is FocusWriter.
 It has a more classic distraction-free interface, and it has plenty of convenience features like smart quote conversion.  ( Windows/Linux)

 - [uFocus](https://desairem.com/wordpress/ufocus/) is a distraction-free editor for the Mac.
 Its Markdown support and clean interface make it a perfect choice for prose writing.
 Even though it is simple, there are plenty of customization options to make it work and look just like you want it to.
 It’s a wonderful app. **(Mac)**

 ## Text Utility